 Which States Does the Missouri River Flow Through?

 The Missouri River flows through seven states in the United States and two provinces in Canada.
 It travels 2,341 miles across the U.S before reaching a halt in Missouri.
-It travels through Iowa, Nebraska, Missouri, Kansas, North Dakota, and South Dakota, beginning in Montana and ending in South Dakota.
+It travels through Iowa, Nebraska, Missouri, Kansas, North Dakota, and South Dakota, beginning in Montana and ending in St. Louis.
 The Missouri River passes through Alberta and Saskatchewan, Canada’s two provinces.

 The Missouri River starts in Three Forks, Montana, at the confluence of three major rivers: Madison, Jefferson, and Gallatin, and ends in St. Louis, Missouri.